MicrosoftDocs/dataexplorer-docs/data-explorer/kusto/query/range-function.md

 ## Examples

-The following example returns a range of numbers between one and eight, incremented by three. <!--The following example returns `[1, 4, 7]`: -->
+The following example returns a range of numbers between one and eight, incremented by three.

 > [!div class="nextstepaction"]
 > <a href="https://dataexplorer.azure.com/clusters/help/databases/Samples?query=H4sIAAAAAAAAAysoyswrUShSsFUoSsxLT9Uw1FGw0FEw1gQAs67sWxgAAAA%3D" target="_blank">Run the query</a>